neheller/kits21/examples/nnUNet_baseline/README.md

 nnUNet_train 3d_cascade_fullres nnUNetTrainerV2CascadeFullRes Task135_KiTS2021 FOLD
 ```

-The trained models will we writen to the RESULTS_FOLDER/nnUNet folder.
+The trained models will be writen to the RESULTS_FOLDER/nnUNet folder.
 Each training obtains an automatically generated
 output folder name.
 Here we give an example of output folder for 3d_fullres:

     RESULTS_FOLDER/nnUNet/